top of page

 ~450 L/m²

 Table: Green+blue water footprints of raw fiber and equivalent fabric area.
-Cotton’s Indian footprint is exceptionally high due to irrigation.
-Hemp’s footprint is an order of magnitude lower.
-“Bamboo” here refers to the plant; the 300–500 L figure covers rainfall-based growth of bamboo biomass.
-However, when bamboo is converted to viscose fiber, the process adds further water use (~3,000 L/kg).
+Cotton’s Indian footprint is exceptionally high due to irrigation, while hemp’s footprint is an order of magnitude lower.
+The "bamboo" mentioned here refers to the plant itself, with the 300–500 L figure referring to rainfall-based growth of bamboo biomass.
+However, converting bamboo to viscose fiber adds around 3,000 L/kg to the total water use.

-For context, textile processing (spinning, weaving, bleaching, dyeing) adds roughly another 100–150 L of water per kg of fiber.
-These processing waters are largely independent of fiber type but affect the final fabric footprint.
-(For example, a dyed cotton fabric uses its cultivation water plus ~150 L/kg in finishing.)
+Regarding textile processing (spinning, weaving, bleaching, dyeing), an additional 100–150 L of water is generally required for every kg of fiber.
+These processing waters are largely independent of fiber type but significantly influence the final fabric footprint.
+For instance, a dyed cotton fabric uses its cultivation water plus an additional ~150 L/kg in the finishing stage.

 Irrigation and Regional Context in India

-Overall, cotton’s cultivation in India increasingly overlaps with water-scarce areas, whereas suitable hemp/bamboo cultivation regions often have surplus rainfall.
-This suggests that scaling up hemp or bamboo could transfer fiber production to less irrigation-intensive geographies, mitigating pressure on aquifers.
+Overall, cotton's cultivation increasingly overlaps with water-scarce areas, whereas hemp and bamboo are typically grown in regions with sufficient rainfall.
+Growing hemp or bamboo could help transition fiber production to less irrigation-dependent areas, reducing the pressure on over-exploited aquifers.

 Environmental Trade-Offs and Industrial Viability

-• Cotton: Well-established textile commodity with high yields (2–3 tons/ha).
-However, its massive water demand strains resources and contributes to soil salinization and pesticide runoff.
-Water-efficiency measures (drip irrigation, mulching) can help, but widespread adoption is needed {waterfootprint.org}.
-Cotton is industrially mature (ginning mills, spinning mills, global supply chains).
-Its grey footprint (from fertilizers/pesticides) is large.
-Cotton’s scalability is proven, but sustainability hinges on aggressive water stewardship and switching to organic or BCI (Better Cotton Initiative) practices.
+• Cotton: This well-established textile commodity yields high returns (2-3 tons per hectare).
+Its enormous water demand, however, strains vital resources and contributes to soil salinization plus pesticide runoff.
+While water-efficiency strategies, like drip irrigation and mulching, can assist, widespread adoption remains necessary.
+Cotton is a mature industry with ready infrastructure (ginning mills, spinning facilities, global supply chains).
+However, its grey footprint from fertilizers and pesticides is considerable.
+Cotton's scalability is validated, but sustainability relies on enhanced water stewardship and shifts toward organic or Better Cotton Initiative (BCI) practices.

-• Non-Textile Applications: Both hemp and bamboo excel in technical uses.
-Hempcrete and insulation use minimal fresh water (mixing and curing).
-Geotextiles or biocomposites (from hemp hurd or bamboo fiber) follow similar processing as wood composites, with low water usage.
-Thus, life-cycle water costs for these applications are dominated by the feedstock crop.
-In most cases, substituting cotton with hemp or bamboo (e.g. using hemp fiber composites instead of glass fiber) significantly reduces water impacts while offering technical performance benefits (thermal insulation, strength).
+• Non-Textile Applications: Both hemp and bamboo excel in various technical applications.
+Hempcrete and insulation materials utilize minimal fresh water in their production process.
+In addition, biocomposites (formed from hemp hurd or bamboo fiber) require similar processing methods as wood composites, which consume little water.
+Thus, water use for these applications primarily arises at the cultivation stage.
+In numerous scenarios, replacing cotton with hemp or bamboo fibers—like substituting hemp composites for glass fiber—can lead to a notable reduction in water impacts while also providing technical performance benefits (e.g., thermal insulation, durability).

 Implications for Sustainable Sourcing

-For Indian textile and material industries, these comparisons highlight critical choices: substituting cotton with hemp or bamboo could slash water use by 80–90% per unit of fiber.
-Decision-makers must balance water savings against market readiness.
-For example, switching conventional cotton crops to hemp in Uttar Pradesh could conserve billions of liters annually, but requires new supply chains (seed to textile).
-Brands sourcing Indian cotton could diversify into hemp fabric to reduce water risks and meet sustainability criteria.
+These comparisons offer critical insights for Indian textile and material industries: substituting cotton with hemp or bamboo could significantly reduce water usage by 80–90% per fiber unit.
+Decision-makers must assess this against market readiness.
+For example, converting conventional cotton acreage to hemp in Uttar Pradesh could save billions of liters annually, but this shift necessitates the establishment of new supply chains (from seed to textile).
+Brands utilizing Indian cotton could mitigate water risks by diversifying into hemp fabric to meet sustainability goals.

 Key considerations include:

-• Infrastructure Needs: Investing in hemp retting/decordication plants and bamboo pulp mills (with closed-loop processes) is essential.
-Public incentives or PPP (public-private partnerships) could accelerate this transition.
+• Infrastructure Needs: Investment in retting and decortication facilities for hemp, as well as bamboo pulp mills using closed-loop systems, is vital.
+Public incentives or public-private partnerships (PPPs) can help fast-track this transition.

-• Quality and Demand: Hemp fabrics today differ in hand and drape from cotton; consumer education and blends (hemp-cotton blends) may ease adoption.
-Bamboo viscose competes in softness but must ensure eco-friendly production (e.g. lyocell-like processes).
+• Quality and Demand: Hemp fabrics currently differ in feel from cotton; consumer education and leveraging blends (like hemp-cotton blends) can help ease market adoption.
+Bamboo viscose competes with cotton in softness but must guarantee sustainable production methods (such as lyocell-like processes).

-• Ecosystem Benefits: Beyond water, hemp/bamboo offer soil remediation, biodiversity habitat, and carbon storage.
-For industries, these co-benefits align with ESG goals.
+• Ecosystem Benefits: Beyond reduced water footprints, both hemp and bamboo contribute to soil remediation, biodiversity enhancement, and carbon sequestration.
+Such benefits align with ESG (Environmental, Social, and Governance) goals.

-Conclusion: A thorough lifecycle perspective shows cotton’s exceptionally high water footprint in India, driven by irrigation and agrochemicals.
-Hemp and bamboo (when grown in suitable climates) use far less water and fewer inputs.
-Transitioning to these alternative fibers — in textiles and technical materials — can dramatically reduce the sector’s freshwater demand.
-The challenge is to build scalable, economically viable hemp and bamboo processing infrastructure.
-In policy and sourcing decisions, Indian industry must weigh short-term costs against long-term water security and sustainability imperatives.
-By prioritizing low-water fibers and improving irrigation efficiency, manufacturers can mitigate water risks and support India’s sustainable development goals.
+Conclusion: Examining the lifecycle of fiber cultivation exposes cotton's exceptionally high water footprint in India, mainly due to irrigation and agrochemicals.
+Hemp and bamboo, cultivated in suitable climates, require significantly less water and inputs.
+Transitioning to these alternative fibers in textiles and technical materials can drastically decrease the sector’s freshwater demand.
+The challenge remains in developing scalable and economically viable processing infrastructures for both hemp and bamboo.
+Indian industry must weigh short-term costs against the imperatives of long-term water security and sustainability.
+Prioritizing low-water fibers and enhancing irrigation efficiency enables manufacturers to mitigate water risks and support India’s sustainable development objectives.

 FAQs: Water Footprint of Cotton vs. Hemp and Bamboo